KartikSharma907/KartikSharma907.github.io/_pages/cv.md

 <br>Research Interests
 ======
-<p align="justify">I am a passionate Data Science enthusiast having primary research interests in the field of Machine Learning and Data Analytics.
-My research experience and projects have inculcated a strong passion for Machine Learning, especially in the field of Computer Vision and Natural Language Processing.
-I am fascinated by the fabulous world of human-computer interaction.
-My current research is focused towards object detetction and solving remote sensing problems using computer vision.
+<p align="justify">I am a Data Science enthusiast with primary research interests in Machine Learning, Artificial Intelligence, and Data Analytics.
+My research experience and projects have inculcated a strong passion for Machine Learning, especially in Computer Vision and Natural Language Processing.
+I am fascinated by human-computer interaction and its applications in real life.
+My current research focuses on object detection and solving remote sensing problems using computer vision.
 I am inclined to pursue higher studies and research in this domain and further contribute with this expertise in diverse domains. </p>

 Education
 ======